International Girls in ICT Day

 ICT improves people’s life from around the globe

-Better healthcare, better communications, improved environmental management, and a better educational system – all this progress in our community is thanks to technology advancements during the last decade.
+Better healthcare, better communications, improved environmental management, and a better educational system – all this progress in our community is thanks to technological advancements during the last decade.
 ICT professionals are often involved in some of the most inspiring and innovative projects shaping our present and future.

 Having a special day dedicated to girls in ICT is a way to inspire both governments and businesses to unite their efforts and find faster solutions for onboarding more women in the ICT field.
-Both public and private sectors should work together trying to ease the access to all resources that help girls acquire the needed skills and become successful ICT professionals.
+Both public and private sectors should work together to ease access to all resources that help girls acquire the needed skills and become successful ICT professionals.

 Access and Safety